Skip to content

 Overview

-Microsoft Copilot Studio provides enterprise-grade support for Model Context Protocol (MCP), enabling organizations to connect AI agents with external data sources, tools, and business systems.
-By integrating Tallyfy’s MCP server with Copilot Studio, you can build intelligent agents that automate workflows, manage processes, and interact with your Tallyfy data using natural language.
+Microsoft Copilot Studio brings enterprise-grade MCP support to organizations that need AI agents connected to their business systems.
+Connect Tallyfy’s MCP server with Copilot Studio, and you’ll build intelligent agents that automate workflows, manage processes, and interact with your Tallyfy data through natural language commands.

-This guide demonstrates how to configure Tallyfy’s MCP server with Microsoft Copilot Studio, leverage its unique enterprise features, understand limitations, and implement best practices for production deployments.
+Want to know how it all works?
+This guide walks you through configuring Tallyfy’s MCP server with Microsoft Copilot Studio, tapping into unique enterprise features, working around limitations, and implementing battle-tested production practices.

 Microsoft Copilot Studio MCP support status